richardalvero/rca-capture-card/README.md

 This section will describe the current goals that we wish to accomplish during the development of this capture card.

-### Short-Term
+### Short-Term (First Semester)

-For our short-term goal, as in by the end of this semester, we plan to have the basic workings of the capture card completed.
-This would include how to route the input signal through the video decoder, how to properly decode the signal to be transferred to the FPGA, and VHDL code that can take the input data and process it to an onboard output.
+For our short-term goal, we plan to have the basic workings of the capture card completed.
+This would include how to route the input signal through the video decoder, how to properly decode the signal to be transferred to the FT240X, and VHDL code that can take the data and process it to an onboard output.

 We have met a few of our short-term goals already, which included purchasing all relevant hardware that we would use for decoding and processing the RCA input.
 This includes the separate video decoder IC.
+We have also achieved a successful output from the video decoder IC.

+### Long-Term (Second Semester)

+For our long-term goal, data should be fully converted from RCA to USB.
+This requires the RCA input to be correctly decoded by the video decoder and then processed using the USB FIFO IC.
+From there it should be able to be outputted to a monitor.

+As of now, data can be sent through each component and the next step is to ensure a correct output from each.

 ### Stretch Goals